-While you are tired of repeating essentials for everyday meals, why not try something new like this stuffed mushrooms recipe.
+While you are tired of repeating essentials for everyday meals, or browsing the internet for a National Stuffed Mushroom Day (Feb 4) treat, why not try something new like this stuffed mushrooms recipe?
 They can become a next favorite staple on your family dinners for good reason.

 Stuffed mushrooms come in a bite-size but have a spectrum of flavor and texture from protein, vegetables, to dairy.
 They are also versatile enough so that you can stuff anything in the mushroom cap.
 In case you don’t know what to go for, the combination of sausage, onion, and cheese is always a signature.

 Before we jump to how to make these little goodies, let’s start with some interesting facts about mushrooms.